Moroccan Conger Eel with Raisins and Onions

 - 110ml (4 fl oz) sunflower oil

-Transfer to the hob and boil the sauce for about 15 minutes to give a fairly thick, stewy consistency.
+- Transfer to the hob and boil the sauce for about 15 minutes to give a fairly thick, Stewie consistency.
 Taste and adjust the seasoning, scatter with the remaining coriander and serve.